kokolegorille/chess_logic/README.md

 # ChessLogic

+## Description

+This package contains logic to play the game of chess.
 Functional Chess validator written in Elixir.
 Depends on Erlang [fcardinaux/chessfold](https://github.com/fcardinaux/chessfold/blob/master/erl/chessfold.erl).

 It uses leex to parse pgn files, and chessfold to implement chess logic.
 Both in Erlang.